Chancellor's Fellows Awards

 Image

-Associate Professor – Department of Computer Science, College of Engineering
+Associate Professor — Department of Spanish and Portuguese, College of Letters and Science

 Image

-Associate Professor – Department of Linguistics, College of Letters and Sciences
+Associate Professor — Department of Political Science, College of Letters and Science

 View a full list of past recipients